-Shire's rhHNS program (multiple sites, international) / Sanfilippo Type A
+Shire's enzyme replacement program (multiple sites, international) / Sanfilippo Type A

-The enzyme replacement therapy for the treatment of MPSIIIA had used a recombinant human sulfamidase.
-As the enzyme is not able to cross the blood-brain barrier, the rhHNS was administered into the patient’s cerebral spinal fluid (CSF) via a surgically implanted intrathecal drug delivery device.
+The enzyme replacement therapy for the treatment of Sanfilippo Type A had used a sulfamidase enzyme artificially produced the laboratory.
+As the enzyme is not able to cross the blood-brain barrier, it was administered into the patient’s cerebral spinal fluid (CSF) via a surgically implanted intrathecal drug delivery device.

-Patients had been enrolled in the Phase IIb clincial trial in multiple sites across the world ( United Kingdom, United States, Argentina, France, Germany, Italy, Netherlands, Spain, United Kingdom) with MPSIII A patients aged between 1 and 4 years old.
+Patients had been enrolled in the Phase IIb clinical trial in multiple sites across the world (United Kingdom, United States, Argentina, France, Germany, Italy, Netherlands, Spain, United Kingdom) with Sanfilippo Type A patients aged between 1 and 4 years old.

-All patients have had their ports (intrathecal durg delivery devices) surgically removed and have ceased to recieve treatment.
+All patients have had their ports (intrathecal drug delivery devices) surgically removed and have ceased to receive treatment.
 This was devastating news for the the 21 young children and their families involved in the trial and our hearts go out to them.
 We will provide more information as it becomes available.